diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 Web Application Firewall??

 ### Pinpoint
-[Pinpoint] Pinpoint is an __APM (Application Performance Management)__ tool for large-scale distributed systems written in Java.
+[Pinpoint] Pinpoint is an __APM (Application Performance Management)__ tool for `large-scale distributed systems` written in Java.
 Modelled after Dapper, Pinpoint provides a solution to help analyze the `overall structure of the system and how components within them are interconnected` by tracing transactions across distributed applications.

 * `Install agents without changing a single line of code`
 * Minimal impact on performance (approximately 3% increase in resource usage)

 ### Grafana
-[Grafana] is most commonly used for visualizing time series data for Internet infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control.
+[Grafana] is `most commonly used for visualizing time series data for Internet infrastructure and application analytics` but many use it in other domains including industrial sensors, home automation, weather, and process control.

 Supports Graphite, Elasticsearch, Prometheus, InfluxDB, OpenTSDB and KairosDB out of the box.
 Or use the plug-in functionality to add your own.

 ### BSF
-__Bean Scripting Framework (BSF)__ is a set of Java classes which provides scripting language support within Java applications, and access to Java objects and methods from scripting languages.
+__Bean Scripting Framework (BSF)__ is a set of Java classes which provides scripting language support within Java applications, and `access to Java objects and methods from scripting languages`.
 BSF allows one to write JSPs in languages other than Java while providing access to the Java class library.
 In addition, BSF permits any Java application to be implemented in part (or dynamically extended) by a language that is embedded within it.
-This is achieved by providing an API that permits calling scripting language engines from within Java, as well as an object registry that exposes Java objects to these scripting language engines.
+This is achieved by providing an API that permits `calling scripting language engines from within Java`, as well as an object registry that exposes Java objects to these scripting language engines.

 `BSF 2.x supports several scripting languages currently`:
 * Javascript (using Rhino ECMAScript, from the Mozilla project)